katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 A print-out four inches thick, and two men who decided to trust each other.
 A word — *Industrial* — added by someone who had worked in oil fields and steel plants and knew what reliability actually meant.
+Management that protected a long-term vision when most wouldn't have.

 🕓
 And across the Atlantic — six people in Trieste